Tim works down the street. He rushes into your store. Late for a meeting, he stepped into a puddle after lunch and his damp socks are bothering him.

 Growing a base of loyal customers also adds an element of resiliency to your business, especially in down markets.

-Southwest Airlines, for example, managed to remain profitable through all of the economic downturns over the last few decades.
-Similarly, in fourth quarter of 2008, when most retailers were deciminated by one the most dismal shopping seasons in decades, Amazon.com’s sales surged almost 20 percent.
+Southwest Airlines, for example, managed to remain profitable through many economic downturns over the last few decades.
+Similarly, unlike its competitors.
+Amazon had strong sales during both the fourth quarter of the economic downturn in 2008 and during the current crisis.

 Five Strategies for Building Customer Loyalty